datavikingr/datavikingr/README.md

 - 💬 Ask me about **Linux, PowerBI, Python, & GDScript**

-- 📫 How to reach me **alexanderwantshislibraryback@gmail.com**
+- 📫 How to reach me **alexanderhaskins@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/alexander-haskins/](https://www.linkedin.com/in/alexander-haskins/)

 - ⚡ Fun fact **I like gardening, baking, homebrewing, ttrpgs, and bowyering.
-I also model weather data for the sake of my garden.**
+I also model weather data for the sake of watering my garden.**